turtletongue/turtletongue/README.md

 - 🐝 bees.
 - 🖥️ coding.
 - 📚 books.
-- 🌞 and many nother things!
+- 🌞 and many other things!

 ## My Github Stats: